 Maybe you’re in or nearing retirement and you’re going back and forth about whether you should or shouldn’t pay off your mortgage.
 Moss has a rule of thumb about when it’s acceptable to pull the trigger:

 “My advice is to follow the one-third rule,” he says.
-“If you can pay off your mortgage using no more than one-third of your non-retirement savings, considering paying off your mortgage — today.”
+“If you can pay off your mortgage using no more than one-third of your non-retirement savings, consider paying off your mortgage — today.”